core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.02 (Deleted) response.

 When a topic-data resource is deleted, the topic is then set back to the HALF CREATED state as per {{topic-lifecycle}} awaiting for a publisher to publish and set the topic to FULLY CREATED state where clients can subscribe and read the topic-data.
-The "topic-data" property in the topic configuration remains unchanged, but no subscription to topic-data nor reading of data is allowed.
+All existing subscribers are removed from the list of observers of the topic-data resource by sending a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
+The "topic-data" property in the topic configuration remains unchanged, but no new subscription to topic-data nor reading of data is allowed.

 Note that this is the case irrespective of the value of the "initialize" topic property (if present) in the topic configuration.